-Even though fall will be here soon, a visit to DC or playing tourist for the day over the Labor Day holiday weekend is perfect for this time of year.
-Here are a few of my favorite things to see and do around the city:
+Playing tourist in DC over the weekend is perfect for this time of year.
+Here are a few of our favorite things to see and do around the city:

 DC is home to the Smithsonian Institution, a collection of museums and research centers.
-The museums are operated by the National Park Service and are free to all visitors.
-Although there is a museum that appeals to every interest, my two favorites are the Natural History Museum and Air & Space Museum.
+Operated by the National Park Service, these museums are free to all visitors.
+While there is a museum that appeals to every interest, my two favorites are the Natural History Museum and the Air & Space Museum.
 The Natural History Museum has exhibitions on rare gems and minerals, as well as different animals and species that existed in the past.
 If you visit, don’t forget to take a peek at the Hope Diamond, a 112 carat diamond from the 17th century.
-The Air & Space Museum covers all things aviation, including space exploration; you can even see pieces of the moon.
-Don’t forget that there is an annex of the Air & Space Museum at the Udvar Hazy Center near Dulles Airport, which displays a number of retired planes including the Concorde, but the location on the Mall in DC also has a few airplanes to see.
-If you’re not too worn out, watch an IMAX movie at either of the museums.
+The Air & Space Museum covers all things aviation, including space exploration; you can even see pieces of the moon!
+This museum has two locations: one at the Udvar Hazy Center near Dulles Airport, which displays a number of retired planes, and one on the National Mall in DC, which also has several aircrafts to see.
+If all the walking has worn you out, sit back, relax and watch an IMAX movie at either of the museums.

 In addition to its plethora of Smithsonian museums, DC is home to the Newseum and International Spy Museum.
 The Newseum (as the name may indicate) focuses on the news, journalism and media.
 Fun for all ages, the Newseum has interesting exhibits on the unfolding of various journalistic events and even allows visitors to try being a news anchor or reporter on TV. \Furthermore, the International Spy Museum exhibits different espionage artifacts and highlights the stories of different spies, along with their missions and how they were discovered.
 You can even go on your own spy mission!
 If you’re really into this whole espionage thing, check out the book Spy Sites of Washington DC.